benwiggy/PDFsuite/README.md

 This script is set to work as a PDF Service.
 However, it could easily be adjusted to work as an Automator workflow.
 It takes the input PDF file and lays out the pages on a larger sheet, in booklet spread page order.
 It checks for page rotation and adjusts if necessary.
 There's an option to arrange for 4pp signatures (stacked sheets, not gathered).
 The script brings up a Save dialog.

 ### Save As PDF-X PDF Service (Save As PDF-X.py)
 This replaces the PDF Service that Apple removed from MacOS, which saved the PDF after applying a filter that makes the PDF conform to PDF-X3 spec.
 It will even bring up a Save file dialog.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.
+Look at my other Github project for Better Quartz Filters!

 ## Shell scripts
 ### Apply Quartz Filter (quartzfilter.py)